evgeniya-maltseva/sport-events-traffic-forecast/README.md

 # Sport traffic prediction using AWS Sagemaker

-This project presents a code for building Amazon SageMaker Pipelines (**ml-pipelines**) to create end-to-end workflows that manage and deploy SageMaker jobs aimed to train models and predict time series of sport events requests traffic with 10 days horizon on the hockey example
+This project includes code for building Amazon SageMaker Pipelines (**ml-pipelines**) to create end-to-end workflows that manage and deploy SageMaker jobs aimed to train models and predict time series of sport events requests traffic with 10 days horizon, based on the example of hockey.

-The project also contains additional examples of **data-ingestion** steps and **postprocessing** steps which supposed to be managed separately.
+Additionally, the project includes examples of **data-ingestion** and **postprocessing** steps, which supposed to be managed separately.

-The e2e DAG is composed in MWAA (Amazon Airflow) and simplified schema is below
+The end-to-end Directed Acyclic Graph (DAG) is created using MWAA (Amazon Airflow), and a simplified schema is shown below.

 ![e2e prediction dag](e2e.jpeg)

+### Data ingestion

 **Data ingestion** part includes ingesting data from various sources: Newrelic, Datadog, client's internal databases, APIs, logs and others.
 Presented examples: